git/git.github.io/rev_news/drafts/edition-24.md

     side of Git LFS.
 Go was used as a language of choice for implementing it.
-Here using the Scanner pattern in Go turned out to be a perfect match for the way Git plumbing passes information to Git-LFS process on server.
-He shared description of refactoring performed to speed up the operation.
+Here using the Scanner pattern in Go turned out to be a perfect match for the way Git plumbing passes information to the Git-LFS process on the server.
+He shared a description of the refactoring performed to speed up the operation.

     All this of course needed to be synchronized across different projects, different programming languages, and different